 - One display or two?
-You don't have to connect two displays...some of the most creative variants of the "Teensy eyes" had only a single eye (https://adafru.it/taM). - OLED (https://adafru.it/fXP), TFT LCD (https://adafru.it/dXI) or IPS TFT (https://adafru.it/BhX) displays?
-OLEDs have a wide viewing angle and excellent contrast and color saturation, but they're somewhat pricey.
-TFTs make good economy displays if you're okay with the slightly washed-out appearance.
+You don't have to connect two displays...some of the most creative variants of the "Teensy eyes" had only a single eye (). - OLED (), TFT LCD () or IPS TFT () displays?
+OLEDs have a wide viewing angle and excellent contrast and color saturation, but they're somewhat pricey, and have a finite lifespan (albeit many thousands of hours).
+TFTs make good economy

+- displays if you're okay with the slightly washed-out appearance.
 IPS TFT displays are in-between in cost and super sharp! - What model of Raspberry Pi to drive it?
-The latest multi-core boards (like the Pi 3) have ample performance for smooth animation...but their size and power draw might make them best for stationary displays, like maybe a Halloween window prop.
+The latest multi-core boards have enough performance for buttery smooth animation...but their size and power draw might make them best for stationary displays, like maybe a Halloween window prop.
 Costume and portable installations may fare better with the diminutive Pi Zero, though the animation will be much less smooth. - Will the animation be running autonomously, or do you plan to control the eyes with a joystick and buttons?
 Will the pupils react to light?
 These require additional components.